ASU-CodeDevils/docs.codedevils.org/public/sundevilsync/roster.md

 (the same page as messaging but after selecting the [**TEXT (SMS)**](https://asu.campuslabs.com/engage/actioncenter/organization/codedevils/textmessaging) tab):

-INSERT PICTURE20
+TODO INSERT PICTURE20

 The text message pane looks like:

-INSERT PICTURE21
+TODO INSERT PICTURE21

 Select [**SEND TEXT (SMS)**](https://asu.campuslabs.com/engage/actioncenter/organization/codedevils/textmessaging/create) and the following form will appear:

-INSERT PICTURE22
+TODO INSERT PICTURE22

 In the _Send To_ section, specify the members you want to send the text to.
 If you want to send it to all members, select members from **_Positions_**: